RubyFriedman/sort-o_Watson_vs_The_Final_Project/README.md

  * The passes are O(n) and the swaps are O(n) because there is a linear relationship between length of array and number of swaps and passes.

 # Insertion Sort
- * Insertion Sort creates a partition starting at one, and sorts the elements before that partition, this constitutes 1 pass.
+ * Our nickname for Insertion Sort is the "Invisible Wall of Parition."
+The partition doesn't actuallly take up an index since it is invisible, meaning we do not have to shift the indices of the array in any way.
+ * After creating the partition, Insertoin Sorts sort all the elements to the left of (including itself) the index of the invisible partition.
+This constitutes 1 pass.
 After each pass the partition is moved over 1 and the values are re-sorted while swapping the new val into place.
-This repeats until the entire array is sorted and the partition is at the end.
+ * The Insertion Sort is completed when the partition is to the right of the rightmost element.
  * The best case scenerio for Insertion Sort is when the array is already "sorted" meaning that it is in numerical ascending order.
 This is because there are no swaps necessary.
  * The worst case scenerio for Insertion Sort is when the array is in the "opposite" order, or numerical desending order.
 This is because you must rearrange the entire array and move everything over each time you add another element to the partition.
  * The passes are O(n) and the swaps are O(n) because there is a linear relationship between length of array and number of swaps and passes.